All Products

 Warning

-• Before you switch network traffic to the ALB Ingress, compare the forwarding rules generated by the NGINX Ingress with the forwarding rules generated by the ALB Ingress to make sure that the forwarding rules are the same.
-All the configurations must be tested in case issues arise.
+• Before you start the migration process, compare the forwarding rules between the NGINX Ingress and the ALB Ingress to ensure that the forwarding rules are the same.
+All the configurations must be tests in case issues arise.

 • We recommend that you switch network traffic during off-peak hours.